We Are Here

 Jennifer Ma & Collaborators

-This work bears witness to the resilience that is bred through the tension between self discovery and familial adversity of the contemporary Asian-Australian story.
-Diving into different narratives being misunderstood, displaced or pressured to meet expectations that aren’t one’s own.
+We Are Here bears witness to the resilience that is bred through the tension between self discovery and familial adversity of the contemporary Asian-Australian story.
+Diving into different narratives of being misunderstood, displaced or pressured to meet expectations that aren’t one’s own.

-Dancers: Nak Assa, Kaitlin Malone, David Prakash, Jareen Wee, Daisuke Benson
+Dancers/Collaborators: Nak Assa, Kaitlin Malone, David Prakash, Jareen Wee, Alec Steelo

 Sound Composer: ML Hall